norahellstadius/AC215_MOMA_LISA/README.md

 **Deployment:**
 * `src/deployment/deploy-create-instance.yml` : This file is used to create a VM instance on GCP.
 * `src/deployment/deploy-docker-images.yml` : This file is used to build and push the docker images to GCR for both the frontend and backend containers.
+* `src/deployment/deploy-k8s-cluster.yml` : This file is used to deploy the k8s cluster.
 * `src/deployment/deploy-provision-instance.yml` : This file is used to provision the VM instance.
 * `src/deployment/deploy-setup-containers.yml` : This file is used to set up the containers on the VM instance, pulling them from the container registry.
 * `src/deployment/deploy-setup-webserver.yml` : This file is used to set up the webserver on the VM instance, which uses nginx to connect the frontend & backend containers.